Servicing: MENDOCINO, SONOMA, NAPA & LAKE

 As a professional home inspector, I work on for the client with whom I have a contractual agreement.
-My testimonials are from my clients.
+My testimonials are all from my clients.
 Although I receive accolades from Realtors which I appreciate, I do not publish them as testimonials.
 Websites containing testimonials predominately from real estate agents suggest that the inspector is working for the real estate agent who is supplying him with leads, not the buyer who is paying for the inspection, which raises some serious questions about a conflict of interest.

 Thank you very much for your excellent inspection and taking so much time to discuss your findings with us in person last week.
 It was a pleasure to meet you and I hope we have a chance to meet again.
 We will absolutely refer you to our friends and family.
 Andrew and Nikki Barada - Napa Home Inspection

 Thank you for your inspection.
 Rest assured when someone asks me if I know a home inspector I will refer them directly to Housecheck.
 It was refreshing to meet you and observe your work.
 After receiving a very detailed report, I felt confident I purchased the right house.
 Brett Speakman - Vallejo Home Inspection

 Your efficiency and obvious high level of competence was a pleasure to witness.
 Your thorough report is very helpful in acquainting myself with the many parts of this house.
 It serves as a valued reference as I get more acquainted with the house.
 Sincerely, Virginia Fink - Little River Home Inspection

 There are times when a visual inspection is just not enough, like seeing the tip of an iceberg.
 In those cases, I use my infrared thermal imaging camera.
 Infrared allows us to see what our eyes cannot.